Hollands09/CSCTrie/DOT_IMAGES.md

 <h2 align="center">Trie dotfile images</h2>

 >Disclaimer : The words inserted into the tries are completley random.
-Out apologies for anything slighly unsavoury in the graphs.
+Our apologies for anything slighly unsavoury in the graphs.
 We have only briefly looked at the words.

 <p align="center">So we made some changes to how our dotfile outputs images.
 The leaf nodes are now red and show the entire word along with the leaf character.